david-hernandez/composer-tutorial/02-Install/README.md

 required in the json file it still performs certain setup tasks.

 In the example above, Composer is downloading lists of providers.
-It doesn't have to do this every time, so you will may not see it again after you run it the first time.
+It doesn't have to do this every time, so you may not see it again after you run it the first time.

 ```$xslt